 She also participates in LCEF’s Shared Interest program, in which investors elect to donate the interest earned on their investment to LCEF to support LCMS ministries domestically and aboard.

-“I know that interest is doing good, and it’s a pretty easy way to reinvest,” Diana said.
-“It’s going to a good place.”
+“I know that my interest is doing good, and it’s a pretty easy way to reinvest in the church,” Diana said.
+“I know it’s going to a good place.”